ibonly/Potato-ORM/README.md

 ## Credits

-Open-source-Evangelist is created and maintained by `Ibraheem ADENIYI`.
+Potato-ORM is created and maintained by `Ibraheem ADENIYI`.